top of page

 Search

-Hope in a Time of Collapse: Reflections from my 3rd P4NE gathering
+Embracing Hope in a Time of Collapse: Reflections from the P4NE Gathering

-This year I attended my third P4NE annual gathering in Lyon, France on October 1st and 2nd.
-Over 250 people committed to fundamentally transforming our economic system gathered under the title "Hope in a time of Collapse."
-The energy this year was definitely something to experience, a palpable possibility of the future.
+This year, I attended my third P4NE annual gathering in Lyon, France, on October 1st and 2nd.
+Over 250 passionate individuals gathered under the theme "Hope in a Time of Collapse."
+The energy was palpable, a vibrant tapestry of possibility woven from shared dreams for a better future.

-As I listened to the conversations, keynote addresses, and corridor dialogues, two vital truths emerged with real clarity for me: (1) the new economy field cannot remain apolitical because building new economies is inherently a deeply political act, and (2) the underlying mindsets and narratives of separation and extraction governing our current economic system are not only outdated but are actively impeding our capacity to survive the current polycrisis.
+As I immersed myself in the conversations, keynote addresses, and corridor dialogues, two vital truths emerged with clarity: (1) the new economy field cannot remain apolitical, for building new economies is inherently a deeply political act, and (2) the outdated mindsets and narratives of separation and extraction governing our current economic system are actively impeding our ability to survive the ongoing polycrisis.

 Hope as a Political Act: Beyond Wishful Thinking